Sector Mean Reversion on Hong Kong Stocks (HKSE): 6.36% CAGR, +4.75% vs Hang Seng

 Mainland China exposure creates non-cyclical risk.
 The biggest issue for sector mean reversion in Hong Kong is that a large portion of the HKSE universe is mainland Chinese companies (H-shares, Red Chips).
 Their underperformance often reflects regulatory decisions, political risk, and policy shifts, not the sentiment-driven cycles that this strategy is designed to exploit.
 The 2021-2023 period is the clearest example: Real Estate underperformance was driven by Evergrande and PRC policy, not temporary investor pessimism.

--54.26% max drawdown.
-Worse than SPY's -45.53% and worse than most other exchanges in the study.
-HK's combination of GFC sensitivity (2008) and China regulatory risk (2021-2023) produced a deeper drawdown profile than a diversified global portfolio.
+-51.13% max drawdown.
+HK's combination of GFC sensitivity (2008) and China regulatory risk (2021-2023) produced a deep drawdown profile.
+That's worse than the Hang Seng's own drawdown in some periods.

 Currency.
 Returns are in HKD.
-The HKD is pegged to the USD within a narrow band (7.75-7.85), so currency risk is minimal for USD-based investors, the currency itself isn't the issue.
+The HKD is pegged to the USD within a narrow band (7.75-7.85), so currency risk is minimal for USD-based investors.

 Thin universe relative to US.
 At 72.3 stocks per quarter, the portfolio is diversified but concentrated enough that a few bad sectors can have a large impact.
 The 7 cash periods (vs 3 for the US) show that the smaller universe occasionally hits the 5-stock minimum rule.